 Of course, being past your 80’s and frail is a generalization, there is a lot of heterogeneity with older adults and frailty can hit earlier in late 70’s or even early 70’s or later in mid-80’s, depending on health conditions that crop up.

 It’s kind of a crap shoot to know what kind of health one might be in, and of course dependent on the fitness lifestyle of the individual.

-For example, my great aunt is in her mid-80’s and she’s very fit, plays badminton three times a week and I’m pretty sure has more muscle mass than my mom who’s in her 60’s, doesn’t exercise, and thinks walking 5 metres from her car to the grocery store is considered exercise.
+For example, my great aunt is in her 90’s and she’s very fit, plays badminton three times a week and I’m pretty sure has more muscle mass than my mom who’s in her 70’s, doesn’t exercise, and thinks walking 5 metres from her car to the grocery store is considered exercise.

-Life with ageing parents and young children is going to be BUSY.
+Life with ageing parents and young or school age children is going to be BUSY.

 i don’t want to be be sandwiched

-The above scenario is described as the sandwich generation.
+The above scenario is described as the sandwich generation in Canada.
 According to Wikipedia, the sandwich generation is caught between caring for ageing parents and their young children.
-People in this demographic will be in their 40’s to 60’s.
+People in this sandwich generation demographic will be in their 40’s to their 60’s.

 my plan for financial independence

 Hence, the timeline for my financial independence is around 10-15 years, and I hope to have a liquid net worth of $1,000,000 by age 40 (that’s less than 3 years to go).